Dan J. Harkey

 Call, Text, or Visit 10 to 25 Prospects Daily:

-Now comes the strategy of calling 10 to 25 prospects daily to become friends over time.
-What can you do for them?
-How can you assist them in accomplishing their goals?
+Now comes the strategy of calling 10 to 25 prospects daily to establish a friendship over time.
+What can you do for the?
+How can you assist them in achieving their goals?
 Continue the exercise until you develop so much business that you can hire assistants.
-Delegate as many of your job tasks to others as possible, and then get back on purpose.
+Delegate as many of your job tasks as possible to others, and then focus on the tasks that require your direct attention.

-A difficult part of any conversation is developing the habit of listening rather than doing most of the talking.
+A challenging aspect of any conversation is cultivating the habit of listening rather than dominating the conversation by talking excessively.
 No, I am not that interesting, no matter who told us we were.
 It is easy to talk about myself when having conversations with others.
-We can all become amused about ourselves and our life histories.
+We can all find ourselves amused by our own life histories.
 It is imperative to stop talking and start listening.

-Developing authentic friendships that will choose to work with you will be a natural transition from acquaintance to business prospect to genuine friendship.
-The process requires you to learn about your friend's background and family and what is important to them, not about you.
+Developing authentic friendships that will lead to working together will be a natural transition from acquaintance to business prospect to genuine friendship.
+The process requires you to learn about your friend’s background, family, and what is important to them, rather than focusing on yourself.
 What can you do to improve their lives, help their client, or help them put bread on the table?

 Find someone who develops enough friendships and relationships to do business, and you will have a whole and enriched life.
 The journey is never complete!